TillF/WASA-SED/README.md

 !!!This repository contains the source code.
 For generating the executable, please use a Fortran compiler of your system.
-!!!Windows-users may try the binaries provided in the [release-section](https://github.com/TillF/WASA-SED/releases).
+!!!Windows-users may try the (irregularly updated) binaries provided in the [release-section](https://github.com/TillF/WASA-SED/releases).

 WASA-SED Model
 --------------
-WASA-SED is a numerical model for simulation hydrological and sediment fluxes from meso-scale catchments [(Mueller et al., 2010)](https://www.geosci-model-dev.net/3/275/2010/gmd-3-275-2010.pdf).
+WASA-SED is a numerical model for simulating hydrological and sediment fluxes from meso-scale catchments [(Mueller et al., 2010)](https://www.geosci-model-dev.net/3/275/2010/gmd-3-275-2010.pdf).
 This repository contains source code and documentation.

 All rights under the stated license (see [```license.txt```](https://github.com/TillF/WASA-SED/blob/master/license.txt)) of the WASA-SED code are with the SESAM-Project and its successors, c/o Till Francke, Universität Potsdam, Karl-Liebknecht-Str.
-24-25, 14473 Potsdam, Germany, please contact the maintainer of this repository, e.g. via the 'Issues' function.
+24-25, 14473 Potsdam, Germany.
+If you find bugs, please contact the maintainer of this repository, e.g. via the 'Issues' function.

 ******************************
 WASA-SED is a large and complex hydrological and sediment transport model.
 It is not a polished point-and-click GUI tool.
-Extensive knowledge of its design, purpose, and limitations is required in order to apply it properly.
+Extensive knowledge of its design, purpose and limitations is required in order to apply it properly.
 See [```license.txt```](https://github.com/TillF/WASA-SED/blob/master/license.txt) for terms of use.
 ******************************

 Contents